BlogCarbon Border Adjustment Mechanism (CBAM), Carbon Pricing

 The UK Carbon Border Adjustment Mechanism (CBAM) has progressed from principles to detailed rule‑drafting.
 CBAM itself enters into force on 1 January 2027 – one year later than the EU CBAM.

-Primary legislation was introduced in the Finance Bill 2025–26.
-These core rules will be operationalized through secondary regulations and notices.
+Primary legislation was introduced in the Finance Bill 2025–26 from March 18, 2026.
+These core rules will be operationalized through secondary regulations and notices, which are currently worked out.

-On 10 February 2026, HM Revenue & Customs (HMRC), the UK’s tax authority, opened a technical consultation on the first tranche of draft secondary legislation, with feedback due by 24 March 2026.
-A second tranche will follow in Spring 2026.
 Final regulations are expected to be laid later this year.

+On 10 February 2026, HM Revenue & Customs (HMRC), the UK’s tax authority, opened a technical consultation on the first tranche of draft secondary legislation covering administration, CBAM rate and carbon price relief calculations and transitory provisions.
+The feedback period ended on 24 March 2026.

 Detailed rules for implementation